-- The Historic Preservation Review Board reviews applications for Certificate of Appropriateness determined to be either Tier 2 or Tier 3 Projects under Article 32, Section 2.F and 2.GF and G.C. below.
+- The Historic Preservation Review Board reviews applications for Certificate of Appropriateness determined to be either Tier 2 or Tier 3 Projects under Article 2, Section C below.
 The review of such applications is limited to the applicable review standards under this Ordinance.
-The Historic Preservation Review Board's authority is limited to the standards of this Ordinance, as may be amended. - The Historic Preservation Review Board provides a report to the Planning Board and Selectboard following a petition to establish or expand the Historic Special
+The Historic Preservation Review Board's authority is limited to the standards of this Ordinance, as may be amended. - 2.
+The Historic Preservation Review Board provides a report to the Planning Board and Selectboard following a petition to establish or expand the Historic Special

-District or a petition to designate a property as a Local Landmark as described in Article 3, Section37 below.
+District or a petition to designate a property as a Local Landmark as described in Article 7 below.

-3. The Historic Preservation Review Board may provide advice to the Planning Board, Selectboard, or any other Town body regarding historic preservation and issues or opportunities related to historic preservation in Newcastle.

-The Historic Preservation Review Board reviewsReview and makes recommendations regarding all Nnational Rregister proposals for properties and districts within the Town.
+- 3. The Historic Preservation Review Board may provide advice to the Planning Board, Selectboard, or any other Town body regarding historic preservation and issues or opportunities related to historic preservation in Newcastle. - 4.
+Review and make recommendations regarding all national register proposals for properties and districts within the Town.